sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

 ## The Essentials

-Sematext's Logs Management App exposes the [Elasticsearch API](http://www.elasticsearch.org/guide/reference/api/) so you can:
+Sematext Logs exposes the [Elasticsearch API](http://www.elasticsearch.org/guide/reference/api/) so you can:

   - send log events through it directly from your application, using any [Elasticsearch library](http://www.elasticsearch.org/guide/en/elasticsearch/client/community/current/clients.html)